saintzaw/tp/docs/UserGuide.md

     Eg. BYE will be accepted as the bye command
 2. Parameters
   - Words in UPPER_CASE refers to the inputs from the user
   - All inputs for the command parameters should come with a slash “/” before it to indicate that it is a user input and not a Command Word.
   - Inputs from you are not case-sensitive.
 All inputs will be converted to uppercase before they are executed.
-    Therefore, parameters like /cs2113t will be treated as /CS2113T by default Eg. find /CODE /Cs2113t will be treated as FIND /CODE /CS2113T by Modganiser
+Therefore, parameters like /cs2113t will be treated as /CS2113T by default.
+Eg. find /CODE /Cs2113t will be treated as FIND /CODE /CS2113T by Modganiser
   - You should provide as many inputs as there are parameter fields for the command.
     Missing or Additional Inputs will trigger an error by Modganiser
 3. Markdown Texts
   - Markdown texts are texts that look like this, which indicates that this is a command and the parameters that the user can input.
 4. Errors and Warnings
   - If you are receiving an error or warning, do check that you do not have missing or additional inputs and that your inputs are in the list of accepted input
 ```
 ![ErrorMissingFields](UG_Screenshots/Error_Missing_Fields.png)
 <small><i>Figure 5: Missing Inputs to Parameters</i></small>